Bongil Bongil National Park

 - Please note

-- Beach driving is possible with a permit as far as the southern side of Bundagen Head on North Beach.
+- Beach driving is possible, with a beach driving permit, as far as the southern side of Bundagen Head on North Beach.
 From that point, it’s walking only.

 - The weather in the area can be extreme and unpredictable, so please ensure you’re well-prepared for your visit.